Berkin Usta: Biography

-Sports career

-Usta performs alpine skiing, and is a member of 16 Sports Club" in his hometown.
+Usta competed as an alpine skier, and was a member of Bursa 16 Sports Club.
 He participated in the grand slalom event of the 2017 European Youth Olympic Winter Festival in Erzurum, Turkey, and ranked 21st.

-He competes at the 2022 Winter Olympics in Beijing, China.
+He competed at the 2022 Winter Olympics in Beijing, China.
+He finished 43rd in the giant slalom and failing to finish in the slalom.

+Usta died in a hotel fire in Uludağ on 27 March 2025, at the age of 24.
+His father also died in the fire.